 If you (the student) did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
 If your Post-withdrawal disbursement includes loan funds, your school must get your permission before it can disburse them.
 You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
 Delaware Valley University will automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
 In order to use the Post-withdrawal grant disbursement for all other school charges, DelVal will need your permission.
 If you do not give your permission, you will be offered the funds.
 Please keep in mind that it may be in your best interest to allow DelVal to keep the funds to reduce your debt incurred.

 *PLEASE NOTE* There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
-For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.
+For example, if you withdraw before your Direct Loans are originated, you will not receive any Direct Loan funds that you were offered as part of your financial aid package.

 The requirements for Title IV program funds when you withdraw are separate from any refund policy that Delaware Valley University has.
 Therefore, it is possible that you (the student) may still owe funds to Delaware Valley University to cover unpaid institutional charges.
 As mentioned previously, DelVal may also charge you for any Title IV program funds that the school was required to return.
-For additional information regarding Return of Title IV or DelVal's Refund policy, please contact: The Office of the Bursar at 215.489.2376
+For additional information regarding the Return of Title IV policy, please contact the Office of Financial Aid at 215.489.2272.
+For additional information regarding DVU's Refund policy, please contact the Office of the Bursar at 215.489.2376.

 There are other refund policies that students must adhere to which include, but are not limited to such as Tuition and Fees, Housing and Meals.